reactjs/rfcs/text/0000-hoisting-api.md

 hooks.

-We can then present it again from the "bottom-up" to show how this is another form of composition in React as we're now explicitly importing hoisted code instead of relying implicitly upon some Provider.
+We can then present it again from the "bottom-up" to show how this is another form of composition in React as we're now explicitly importing from the same area as the business logic exists.

 ### Documentation (TODO)